 What is the Rapid Access Sport Injury Clinic?

-- The Rapid Access Sport Injury Clinic is a clinic structured to assess patients with acute (new), recreational activity or sport related injuries.
+- The Rapid Access Sport Injury Clinic is a clinic structured to assess patients with acute (new), recreational activity or sport related injuries and sport related concussions.

 - Patients DO NOT require a referral from another physician.

 - This program includes an evaluation and diagnosis by an experienced Sport Medicine Physician.

 - We make every effort to see patients within 1-3 business days upon receipt of your intake form, provided you meet the inclusion criteria below

 - Anyone over 5 years of age who has been injured in a sport or recreation activity within the last 6 weeks.

 - Injuries sustained at work or in a motor vehicle accident are not eligible.

 - Suspected fractures or lacerations should go to the nearest Emergency Department and not register for the Rapid Access Sport Injury Clinic.

 - Patients over 13 years of age with sport related concussions.

 Dr. Kelly Brett - Sport Medicine Physician BSc, MD, CCFP (SEM), Dip Sport Med (CASEM)